mazaclub/EasyGitianBuilder/README.md

   vagrant ssh
   ```

-    - on the VM commandline run
+    - Once you've logged in via `vagrant ssh` you can run:

   ```
   ./run-gitian-build
   ```

     - This directory is mounted in the VM as /host_vagrantdir

     - to completely rebuild your VM and lose all snapshots

   ```